rug-oop-2024/oop-24-25-final-project-group39/docs/decisions/DSC-use-of-metrics.md

 # Date: 4-11-2024
 # Decision: Implementation of Macro-Average Recall metric in metric.py
 # Status: Accepted
-# Motivation: In multi-class classification, recall assesment is necessary
+# Motivation: In multi-class classification, recall assessment is necessary
 # Reason: Computes the mean recall for each class
 # Limitations: May not reflect true performance in imbalanced datasets
 # Alternatives: Micro-average recall or weighted-average recall